kristiantcho/flashcurve/README.md

 Check the `lc_search_example.py` script for a detailed example of usage.

-Check `make_image_example.ipynb` jupyter notebook for an example of generating, printing and making a TS prediction for a standalone image.
+Check `make_image_example.ipynb` jupyter notebook for an example of generating, printing and making a TS prediction for a standalone image of photon events within a single time bin.

 ### Acknowledgements